Alternative Spirituality and Religion Review

 Guidelines for Articles

 Article manuscripts should be approximately 7,000+ words, but we may accept upwards of 10,000 words as well.
 We also accept short notes from 1,000 to 5,000 words.
-Due to the many reference/footnote styles internationally, we accept any reference style as long as it is used consistently throughout.
-Article manuscripts are peer-reviewed.
-If you do not have an appropriate reviewer, we can suggest one for you.
+Article manuscripts are double-blind peer-reviewed.

 Guidelines for Reviews